Pedr0S22/Pedr0S22/README.md

 ###

-💡 I'm especially interested in **Data Science**, **Data Engineering**, and **Backend Development**.
+💡 I'm especially interested in Data Science, Data Engineering, and Backend Development.
 These areas allow me to combine technical skills with problem-solving to build meaningful solutions.

 - **Why Data Science?**
-  Because I enjoy **Maths**, **Statistics**, and **Programming** and data science is the perfect intersection of all three.
+  Because I enjoy Maths, Statistics, and Programming and data science is the perfect intersection of all three.
 I love solving modern real-world problems through data-driven solutions.

 - **Why Data Engineering?**
   This interest grew during my Bachelor's.
-I learned how important it is to understand and build **ETL/ELT pipelines** to prepare data for **Machine Learning** and **Deep Learning** models.
+I learned how important it is to understand and build ETL/ELT pipelines to prepare data for Machine Learning and Deep Learning models.

 - **Why Backend Development?**
-  My passion for backend emerged from subjects like **Distributed Systems** and **Database Management**.
+  My passion for backend emerged from subjects like Distributed Systems and Database Management.
 What excites me most is implementing business logic and designing robust systems that solve real problems efficiently.

 ###